jaufre/secret-sansa/README.md

 Complement for GNUStep

 This repository propose dirty implementation of missed class for GNUStep.
-For the moment : NSOrderedSet and NSMutableOrderedSet.h
+For the moment : NSOrderedSet.h and NSMutableOrderedSet.h

+Warning : this dirty implementation is not thread safe.

 In xcode-project, there are the booth class and unit- test.
 The NS Prefix is replaced by PANG.